I have been craving those wonderful cloud biscuits, tender and crunch all in one.

 The difference between a regular drop biscuit and a cloud biscuit is the milk content.
 The drop biscuit has a higher content of milk thus the texture and consistency of the biscuit is fluffier, less like a cracker.

-You can enjoy them either as a sweet for dessert or as savory in the late afternoon or cocktail time snack.
-Either way, very tasty and fun.
+You can enjoy them either as a sweet for dessert, as savory in the late afternoon, or as a cocktail time snack.
+Either way, delicious and fun.

-I had them with butter and jam and with mascarpone and jam that I made a few months ago.
-Perfect either way as the biscuits takes on the sweetness of the jam.
+I had them with butter, jam, mascarpone, and jam that I made a few months ago.
+Perfect either way, as the biscuits take on the sweetness of the jam.

 It will not hurt to have a few on hand just in case of quick friends drop in.